ChristopherMNeal/animal_shelter_api/README.md

 ## Description

 _This project was created for Epicodus bootcamp to show proficiency in Rails APIs.
 The application is an API for users to retrieve listings of pets in an animal shelter._
-_All users can access animal shelter pet listings and post, update, delete listings._
+_All users can access animal shelter pet listings and post, update, delete listings.
+CORS is enabled for all origins but restricted to GET method only.
+There are endpoints to search by pet name, filter by species, and retrieve a random pet._

 ## System Requirements